silnrsi/wstr/src/content/docs/topics/fonts/font-formats.md

 ## Production formats

 The most common format for fonts used on computers and mobile devices is [OpenType][wiki-opentype].
 There are two primary _flavors_ of OpenType fonts, TrueType (.ttf) and CFF (.otf).
 The primary difference between them is how glyph outlines are defined.
-Both offer the same advanced typograpic features.
+Both offer the same advanced typographic features.
 Font design tools happily read, write, and convert between them.
 The older [TrueType ][wiki-truetype] (only) format, which confusingly shares the same file extension (.ttf), did not offer advanced features.

 Web fonts have also had a variety of _flavors_ (WOFF, SVG, EOT, and others), however the current standard is [WOFF/WOFF2][wiki-woff], which repackages OpenType fonts into a highly compressed and efficient file.
 All font design tools and current web browsers support WOFF.